 The most famous of our returning raptors is probably the osprey, a dynamic fish-eating raptor.
-This distinctive brown and white bird breeds on every continent except Antarctica and used to breed across the UK.
+This distinctive brown and white bird breeds on every continent except South America and Antarctica.
+It used to breed across the UK.
 However, because they competed with humans for fish such as salmon and trout, humans hunted them to extinction in England in the mid-19th century.
 By 1916, Scotland lost its last ospreys as well.
 Habitat loss and egg collecting also played a part in their demise.
 There may have been sporadic breeding in Scotland across the next three or four decades, but the bird was no longer a regular breeder.

 In 1954, remarkably, a Scandinavian pair appeared at Loch Garten in the Cairngorms.
 This first nest was kept secret and guarded by conservationists and volunteers around the clock due to fears egg collectors would target it.
 The RSPB decided to change tack completely, though, in 1959.
 They realised that the best protection for the birds was to allow visitors to the site, putting thousands of eyes on the nest.
 Subsequent recolonisation was slow but there are now around 300 pairs in Scotland.
 A successful reintroduction programme at Rutland Water in 1996 and a more recent one at Poole Harbour mean they now breed again in England, too.
 Birds returned naturally to Wales in 2004, although numbers remain low.
 Ospreys can appear quite gull-like in flight with their long, thin wings.
 They often hover above water before plunging down to seize their prey.